DanDigits/GiTutorial/README.md

 ```

 ### **Committing**
-After files are in the staging area, you may now officially publish them to the repository, in this case, the branch we created earlier.
+After files are in the staging area, you may now officially publish them to the local repository, in this case, the branch we created earlier.
-This marks the change for anyone else on the project, or the public (depending on your git installation), to see.
+This marks the change for anyone else on the project, or the public (depending on your git installation, and when pushing), to see.

 To commit changes, run
 ```